♫ Listening to: DMV Dream by Horrible/Adorable ♫

 Add the oil, sugar, lemon juice and zest, and vanilla to the nondairy milk mixture and stir well.

 Add the dry ingredients slowly to the wet mixing in between.

 Fill the 8" round cake pans about half full.

 Plop the blueberries on top of the cake batter in both cake pans.

 Bake for 10 minutes, and reduce heat to 350°.
 Bake for 20-25 minutes until when you insert a toothpick into the center of one, it comes out clean.
-Set the cake pans on cooling rack to cool for 30 minutes before flipping over.
+Set cake pans on cooling rack to cool for 30 minutes before flipping over.
 Then cool completely on cooling rack.

 Snorlax Frosting Ingredients

-- ¾ cup vegan butter or earth balance
+- ¾ cup organic vegan butter or earth balance*

 - ¾ cup organic palm shortening*

 - 4-5 cups organic powdered sugar*